Can you describe your style of photography?

 Can we arrange a non-commitment meeting?

-Absolutely.
-I’d love to meet up for a coffee, either at my location in Elizabeth Bay, Sydney or at another convenient spot.
+Certainly.
+I’d love to meet up for a coffee, either at my location in Surry Hills, Sydney or at another convenient spot.
 We’d be able to discuss your day in detail, talk about the service provided and I could show you the range of album and print options.

 How many hours of coverage would you provide?